 So rather than destroy the medieval doorway, the royal coat of arms simply had to stay put in the Gildhouse.
 I'd hate to have been the restorer when they realised that after all their hard work the coat of arms was too big for the doorway.

 The Gildhouse holds regular educational events, including 'Tudor Days', teaching children cob-making, baking in the Tudor ovens, and brewing.
 It can be hired for events, such as wedding receptions.
-As of this writing it is open to the public on specific days from spring through autumn.
+As of this writing, it is open to the public on specific days from spring through autumn.
 Please check the official website for exact times.
-We feel quite fortunate that our visit to the area coincided with one of the Gildhouse open days and were were welcomed by a pair of very friendly and enthusiastic volunteer guides.
+We feel quite fortunate that our visit to the area coincided with one of the Gildhouse open days and we were welcomed by a pair of very friendly and enthusiastic volunteer guides.

 Directly across the road from the Gildhouse is an old well, possibly used as a water supply when the Gildhouse was used as a poorhouse.